Dukinfield: Transport

-Railway

 Dukinfield Central railway station, which was closed in 1959, provided local and national rail services.
 The nearest railway stations are now Stalybridge, Hyde North and Ashton-under-Lyne.

-Tram

 The second-generation tramway Manchester Metrolink terminates currently at nearby Ashton-under-Lyne for connections via Droylsden to the city centre and beyond.
 A tram network operated by the SHMD Joint Board ran lines through Dukinfield from 1904 to 1945, until their replacement by buses.

-Air

 Manchester Airport is located around 8 miles from the town and can be easily accessed by road and public transport.

-Waterways

 Dukinfield Junction is a canal junction which is the meeting point of the Peak Forest, Ashton and Huddersfield Narrow Canals.

 Education

 There are numerous primary schools and nurseries in the town for 5- to 11-year-olds.

 There are secondary schools but no dedicated facility in Dukinfield for further education, the nearest establishment being Tameside College in Ashton-under-Lyne or Hyde.

 All Saints Catholic College provides education for 16- to 18-year-olds.
 Since 1998, the sixth form facility has been provided for in a purpose-built extension to the main school.